gheenc/Computational-Methods/pset1/README.md

 print("Elapsed time during the whole program in seconds:", total_time)
 ```

 I added bounds for O(n) and O(n^2), as we would expect this line to be between them and curving upwards as the n increases.
-Instead, we see a line approaching O(1), so there is likely an error in the method used to time contruction of the tree.
+Instead, we see a line approaching O(1), so there may be an error in the method used to evaluate time contruction of the tree.
+However, it does stay between the bounds of O(n) and O(n^2).
 The test might also benefit from going higher than 6 digit n's.

-**e.** A beneficial tests uses varying data of varying sizes to ensure it can withstand many requests.
-Continually using the same value or only one test point does not accurately assess the performance of the function - it would assess the functions ability to do that one request.
+**e.** A beneficial test uses varying data of varying sizes to ensure whatever is being tested can withstand many different requests.
+In the case of a function, continually using the same value or only one test point does not accurately assess the performance of the function - it would assess the functions' ability to do that one request.
 Using a varied set of values allows the function to be more real-world ready and ensure that any edge cases or accidental human errors have been eliminated.
 It also gives more validity that the well-tested function will be reliable in different circumstances.

 [1] Yale Clarity to build binary search tree without a node and ensure self._value being used correctly.